BradleyColson/SQL-Projects/README.md

 Spending rate did not lead to churn.
 In many cases those that spent more kept services for 1-2 years.
 Customers paying by electronic check did churn the most of all payment types.

+# Business_Suggestion

+- Suggest creating an incentive program for month to month subscribers
+- Try to steer customers away from electronic check payments.
+- The dataset is limited, but I'd investigate more about fiber optic customers.

 # Data_Limitations